 While you’re travelling between Bundaberg and Bargara, take a short detour to The Hummock Lookout, which sits on top of what was once a volcano.
 While it’s not massively elevated, the lookout does provide 360 degree views of the city, coast and the lush green landscape in between.

 Just like its London namesake, the EconoLodge Park Lane in Bundaberg is all about location, location, location.
 The hotel is situated just a short walk from the CBD and is the perfect spot to base yourself to explore everything the city has to offer.

 The hotel offers clean, comfortable and affordable accommodation in a variety of room types and self-contained suites.
 Stroll to cafes and restaurants with ease or dine in the hotel’s newly renovated restaurant.
 The tropical saltwater pool and spa are the ideal way to beat the afternoon heat.

 The writer travelled as a guest of Choice Hotels.

 For further information, please visit www.bundabergregion.org.

-Do you have any tips to add to our Bundaberg travel guide?
+Do you have any suggestions to add to our list of the best things to do in Bundaberg?
 We would love to hear from you.
 Please leave a comment below.